 Starting on Phase 2, you can blend a refreshing margarita at home, using fresh

-lime juice, a little agave nectar, and 1 1/2 ounces of tequila.
+lime juice, a natural no-calorie sweetener of your choice, and 1 1/2 ounces of tequila.
 Or, you can opt

-for a sugar-free, lemon-lime-flavored powdered drink mix.
+for a sugar-free, lemon-lime-flavored powdered drink mix with the tequila.
 Be sure to drink the

 yourself to one margarita if you’re a woman or two if you’re a man.
 Or, if you

-prefer to avoid alcohol, enjoy unlimited seltzer with lemon or lime or
+prefer to avoid alcohol, have unlimited seltzer with a squeeze of fresh lemon or lime.

 - Steer clear of fat-laden Mexican foods.
 For example, stay away from deep-fried tortilla chips; anything topped with full-fat cheese or regular sour cream; chimichangas (deep-fried flour tortillas filled with meat and cheese); the Mexican sausage called chorizo; and deep-fried taco-shell bowls.